 The defendant initially denied full liability.
 However, after a meeting between both parties and with the support of our legal team, we were able to agree on an out-of-court settlement.

 This settlement covered the immediate impact on the client, as well as consideration for lost future income the client would have likely earned as a partner in a commercial law firm.

 Seven-figure pre-trial settlement for severe head and brain injury after fall onto concrete

-We represented a client who suffered a severe head and brain injury after a workplace accident that saw her fall through the floor onto concrete.
-The client was left with a range of physical, cognitive and mental health issues, including epilepsy, problems with short-term memory, anxiety and panic attacks.
+We represented a client who suffered a severe head and brain injury after an accident at work.
+The accident left her with a range of physical, cognitive and mental health issues.

-We initiated court proceedings, but the defendant then admitted liability and we were able to negotiate a seven-figure settlement to cover our client’s pain and suffering and financial losses, as well as the future financial impact of her injuries.
+Our team initiated court proceedings, but the defendant then admitted liability.
+We negotiated a seven-figure settlement to cover our client’s pain, suffering and financial losses, as well as the future financial impact of her injuries.

 Barcan+Kirby is proud to be associated with the Brain Injury Group, a national network of dedicated brain injury lawyers and other specialist brain injury services.

-Headway is the UK’s leading brain injury charity offering information and support to help improve life for people who have experienced a brain injury.
-They also offer a Brain Injury Identity Card, which can be a vital tool for helping others to understand and accommodate those living with a brain injury.
+We are also on Headway’s approved solicitors list in recognition of our exceptional skill in handling brain injury claims.
+They offer information and support to help improve life for people who have experienced a brain injury.
+They also offer a Brain Injury Identity Card, which helps others to accommodate those living with a brain injury.

-Start a head or brain injury compensation claim today
+Start a head or brain injury claim today